 Based on existing infrastructure availability and the pattern of land ownership within the East Leppington Precinct, a proposed development staging plan has been produced and is presented as Figure 3 (Cardno, 2012).
-Cardno developed the development staging plan based on information provided by the major landowner, along with associated development projections.
+Cardno developed the development staging plan based on information provided by the major landowner in Cambelltown LGA, along with associated development projections.